Ascension-Addons/PowerAuras/README.md

-# Addon Name
+# Power Auras

-This is the repository for <Addon Name>.
+This is the repository for Power Auras.
 Modified for Ascension.gg.